ADHD Assessments

 The first session takes place in-person, typically lasting approximately 3 hours.
 This includes approximately 90 minutes spent with the young person, completing the cognitive assessment and talking to the young person about their experience of the world and any difficulties they may face.
 Another 90 minutes, approximately, are spent with the parent, discussing the child's challenges and completing a semi-structured interview designed to gather a full representation of the child's potential difficulties.

 Our second session is a feedback session.
 This can take place in person or online.
-It generally takes 30 to 60 minutes, and I will talk you through my diagnostic conclusions and the report in its entirety.
+It generally takes 30 to 60 minutes, and we will talk you through my diagnostic conclusions and the report in its entirety.
 You will have an opportunity to discuss any questions you might have.

 For Adults: